 Before you can start building links, you need content that motivates people to link to you.
 If you’re a tech company, don’t just stop at a quick 100-word explanation of your new product.
 Share an in-depth post that details what it can do, make a video explaining its features, add photos, and build up the excitement.
 Your content should get people as excited as you are about what you offer.
 Unique, valuable content increases the likelihood that people will naturally link to your site — without you having to ask them.

 2. Research competitors’ content and backlinks

-Next, you’ll want to look at who links to competitors’ content.
+Next, you’ll want to look at who links to competitors’ content by using backlink tools.

 3. Research sites in your industry or niche for link building opportunities

 A Google search can reveal sites in your industry or niche that can link to your site.
 For instance, a quick search on Google for “technology blogs” returns a list of blogs in that niche.
 Consider making a list of relevant sites and blogs you’d like to link to your website.
 You can also track specific articles for outreach, which we’ll talk more about later.
 Don’t get discouraged if large sites don’t link to you right away.
 As your link-building strategy gains momentum, you’ll attract links from a variety of reputable sites in your niche.
 Looking to get started?

 A critical component of your link-building strategy is content promotion or outreach.